9 Tips to Save on Insuranceposted by Andrea | 01/29/2016

 Insurance is one of life’s necessary evils.
 We pay the premiums every year even if we don’t use any of the benefits — but at least we’re covered “just in case”.

-I often think of how much money we could save by not having health insurance, life insurance, home insurance, auto insurance, etc… but then I quickly remind myself how lucky we are to actually have insurance that covers routine dentist and doctor visits — not to mention huge expenses like Nora’s birth.
+I often think of how much money we could save by not having health insurance, life insurance, home insurance, auto insurance, etc… but then I quickly remind myself how lucky we are to actually have insurance that covers routine dentist and doctor visits — not to mention huge expenses like the births of our children or our car accident a few years ago!

-There are very few things that can blow a budget like unexpected medical bills, a scary car accident, a home fire, or even an unexpected death — so I do realize that insurance is very necessary (don’t worry, we’re not THAT cheap!).
-However, I’ve learned that there are definitely still a few things you can (and should) do to make sure you’re not paying more than you have to for your insurance premiums.
+There are very few things that can blow a budget like unexpected medical bills, a scary car accident, a house fire, or even an unexpected death — so I do realize that insurance is very necessary.
+However, I’ve learned that there are still a few things we can do to make sure we’re not paying more than we have to for our insurance.

 While I understand that all insurance companies are different, here are a few things we’ve done to save on our insurance.